zaakirio/runescape-divination-ocv/README.md

 ﻿# RuneScape Divination Bot (OpenCV)

-A computer vision-based bot for automating Divination training in RuneScape using OpenCV blob detection and HSV color filtering.
+A computer vision-based bot for Divination training in RuneScape using OpenCV blob detection and HSV color filtering.

 ## Features